 "The curriculum will provide uncompromising academic challenge alongside a rich cultural experience."

 Alice Hudson, Executive Headteacher

-The curriculum is likely to replicate the very successful model adopted at both Twyford CofE High School and William Perkin CofE High School.
+The curriculum will replicate the very successful model adopted across the Twyford CofE Academies Trust.

 This model places a high premium on academic success and therefore takes an intelligent approach to achievement.
 Core subjects (English, Maths, Science, Languages, History, Geography and RE) are all taught formally as separate subject specialisms.

 Here are some of the topics students currently cover during their first two years in their core subjects:

 - English: Private Peaceful, Shakespeare Plays, Poetry, Greek Myths, Gothic literature, Chaucer.